Nagios XI plugin

 Note: Nagios API keys are user-specific.
 Make sure you created the API key with a user account that has access to all the data you want to see.

-Optionally, select whether you would like to restrict access to this plugin instance.
+Optionally, select whether you would like to restrict access to this data source instance.
 By default, restricted access is set to off.Restrict access to this workspace?

 At least one user or group must be given Full Control.